pre6/ECOBEE/README.md

 ### Assumptions:
 - The other appliance and things that use gas are not accounted for.
 For example it is possible that in the winter we use the water hearter more.
 - The number of degrees outside affects the amount of times the furnace turns on.
 During these low temperature days it is possible that there is more gas used to heat the house.
+- The thermostat only records data every five minutes.
+So when the furnace is recorded two times in a row it could possibily mean that the furnace was on during the whole duration or it could have stopped inbetween.
+In my analysis I consider one record of the furnace "turns on" as the number of times the thermostat recorded the furnace on.
+Therefore, the times the furnace turns on not in a 5 minute interval could possibily not be recored or the times where the furnace was recorded but only on for a short amount of time could be recorded as a comparable to a full 5 minute on.
+These are some limitations in my analysis.

 ## 3. When will I break even with my thermostat?